This happens to be a pretty lengthy post, so in order to make it all easily digestible, here’s an overview of what we’ll be covering.

 That’s where edge support comes into play.
 If your bed is supportive around the perimeter, you can sleep comfortably on every inch of the bed.
 Luckily, we’ve found Puffy to be fairly supportive, even while sleeping on our side, with some of our legs hanging off the edge.

 Puffy also excels when it comes to motion isolation.
-For people who don’t live and breathe mattresses like the Slumber Yard team, motion isolation refers to a bed’s ability to prevent motion from spreading across the bed.
+For people who don’t live and breathe mattresses like the Slumber Yard team, motion isolation refers to a bed’s ability to deaden movement.

-Most memory foam beds do a good job at absorbing impact, and Puffy is no exception.
-We tested this by placing a half-full glass of water on one side of the bed, and then we proceeded to walk and roll around on the other side.
+Most all-foam beds do a good job at absorbing impact, and Puffy is no exception.
+We tested this by placing a half-full glass of water on one side of the bed, and then we proceeded to roll around near the glass.
 As you can see above, the water did not spill, and the glass barely moved.

 So what does this mean for you?
 If your partner tends to move around a lot in their sleep or has a small bladder, chances are you will not be disturbed when they shift positions or get out of bed.